What is a C100 form?

 What is a child arrangements order?

-When completing the form, you need to include as much information as possible, especially regarding the other party, so that they can be contacted.
-Details about the orders you are seeking are very useful, e.g. what kind of contact you are seeking etc. However, the history will be explored further in proceedings and does not need to be provided at this stage.
+When completing the C100 form, you need to include as much information as possible, especially regarding the other party, so that they can be contacted.
+Details about the orders you are seeking are very useful, e.g. what kind of contact you are seeking, but too much information about the history of everything is not needed at this stage, as this will be explored further along in the proceedings.

-The C100 form asks about the risk of harm.
-You need to complete this so that the courts are aware of any potential concerns.
-You must also complete a separate C8 form if you do not wish your ex-partner to have your address.
-These concerns can also absolve you of the need to attend a MIAM, as do certain other exceptions.
-However, as a general rule, attendance at a MIAM is now a legal requirement before applying for an order.
+The form also asks about the risk of harm, and this needs to be completed so that the courts are aware of any potential concerns.
+A separate C8 form must also be filled in if you do not wish for your ex-partner to have your address.
+These concerns can also relieve you of the need to attend a MIAM, as do certain other exceptions.
+However, as a general rule, attendance at a MIAM is now a legal requirement before applying for a court order.

 How can I get a C100 Form?

-How can I get my C100 form signed by a family mediator?
+How can I get a C100 MIAM Certificate?